PTsolvers/Galileo23-MC1-GPU/README.md

 In the following, we will give directions on how to use [VSCode](https://code.visualstudio.com) and the [Remote-SSH](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh) extension to access the compute resources.
 However, feel free to access the resources using your preferred SSH setup.

 1. Download [VSCode](https://code.visualstudio.com/download) on your laptop.
-2. Install the [Remote-SSH](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh) and [Julia](https://marketplace.visualstudio.com/items?itemName=julialang.language-julia) extensions.
+2. Install the [Remote-SSH](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh) and [Julia](https://marketplace.visualstudio.com/items?itemName=julialang.language-julia) extensions by clicking the `Extensions` button on the left side of VSCode.
 3. Retrieve your **confidential** login credentials from the email you received titled "MC1 login credentials", namely your username `<username>` (in the format `courseXX`) and dedicated compute node ID `<nodeID>` (in the format `nodeXX`).
 4. Setup a password-less SSH config to access `octopus` (see e.g. [here](https://linuxize.com/post/how-to-setup-passwordless-ssh-login/) on "how-to").
 Ideally, use `ed25519` encryption.
 5. [Edit the SSH config file](https://code.visualstudio.com/blogs/2019/10/03/remote-ssh-tips-and-tricks#_ssh-configuration-file) to add the infos about `octopus` login (replacing `<username>` with the username you got assigned - note the node ID should always be a 2 digit number):